 Nobody expects their first beer to be anything special, but Adi’s first concoction turned out to be an IPA that, to this day, he still considers one of the best beers he ever made.
 Under the guise of a local NGO promoting craft beer, he not only improved his palate, but also sought feedback on his brews.
 The second beer was something on the unintentional sour side (bottle conditioning is not always beginner friendly), but the path to being an experienced brewer is patched with blunders.
 In July of 2018 he joined his first homebrewing contest, and while his DIPA did not take home the prize, his subsequent homebrews have received a thumbs up from both friends and dedicated beer reviewers.

 Hard work and great ideas have a way of paying off, and later that year, he joined the Bereta Brewing Community contest with his own suggestion: a vanilla breakfast stout.
 It caught the eye and the taste buds of the lads at Bereta, and he became the second of 5 lucky homebrewers to try their recipe on a full scale equipment.
 The beer was launched mid-February 2019, but to Adi, it prompted the decision to invest more time in brewing.
-Shortly after, he headed up the road to Bere a la Cluj, with another stout already bubbling in the fermenting vessel and due to come out soon.
+Shortly after, he headed up the road to Bere a la Cluj, and brewed 3 more beers which were dutifully launched in April.

 Blackout beers can be found either on tap or 330ml bottles, and as with any gypsy brewery, you can pick them up from the usual parent brewery locations, or online, from Berero Store.

 Brewed at the Bere a la Cluj brewery:

 - Delicate Psycho – DDH IPA – 6.5% ABV